bitmax-exchange/bitmax-pro-api/source/includes/_ws_req_level2.md

 * Once you obtain the snapshot message from the server, initialize the snapshot.
 * Using consequent `depth` messages to update the order book.

+Please note that field `seqnum` should strictly increase by 1 for each new depth update (each `symbol` maintain its own `seqnum`).
+If you see a larger than 1 gap from previous `seqnum` (for the same `symbol`), then there might be data loss, you need to repeat above steps to maintain a new order book.

 The `depth-snapshot` message is constructed in a consistent way with all `depth` message.

 Please note that the `depth-snapshot` API has higher latency.
 The response time is usually between